dp28/layer/README.md

 Shows the stored default settings for layer, or updates them if a setting name and value are passed.
+#### completion
+Prints a bash completion script to enable tab completion of layer commands and options.
+By default, this is appended to ~/.bashrc when layer is installed so that completions are automatically available.

 ## License